 how we calculated the final penalty

+the penalty administration charge

 what reductions we have allowed

 what the business needs to do to correct the breaches

 Penalty notices issued by the Registration Team must include details of the specific Regulation that has been breached, how we arrived at this conclusion and how the penalty has been calculated.
 All of these can normally be included in the text of the penalty notice.